aeternity/state-channel-demo/README.md

 # State Channels
 State Channels allow entities to communicate with each other with the goal of collectively computing some function `f`.
-This `f` can be as simple as "send 0.1 coins every minute" or it could represent a decentralised exchange.
-These functions are, in our case, represented by Smart Contracts and just like any legal contract, we need an arbiter in case one party tries to act maliciously.
+This `f` can be any agreement expressed in Smart Contract logic and just like any legal contract, we need an arbiter in case one party tries to act maliciously.
 This arbiter is the blockchain.
 For more information visit [here](https://github.com/aeternity/protocol/tree/master/channels)

 # State Channel Demo